codemanas/cm-typesense-docs/docs/tsfwc.md

 1. Go to **Dashboard -> Typesense -> WooCommerce**
 2. In **Advance Settings**, enable the **Make the default Category filter hierarchical menu**
 3. Click **Save Changes** button
-4. After saving, you need to re-index your Products from **Typesense->Typesense** in **Search Configuration** tab.
+4. After saving, you need to **Delete and Re-index** your Products from **Typesense->Typesense** in **Search Configuration** tab.

 <span style="color: maroon;">*Please note that enabling this option will be resource heavy and may make your backend slow.*</span>

 *This is because WooCommerce does not provide the default hierarchy of the products' categories and subcategories.
 So we have to manually query all the categoires and make a hierarchy which in itself is a heavy process.
-Further more, on adding, updating and deleting of a category, we have repeat the proess and index again.*
+Further more, on adding, updating and deleting of a category, we have to repeat the proess and index again.*

 ## Additional search parameters for default search configuration